Find Cheap Motorcycle Insurance Quotes in Your Area

 In Ohio, there are different laws and regulations for scooters, mopeds and motorized bicycles in terms of licensing, operation and insurance.
 Motor scooters are subject to the same requirements as motorcycles and require a motorcycle license or endorsement as well as a motorcycle insurance policy.
-Mopeds and motorized bikes, on the other hand, generally can be ridden without insurance or a special license—though they do have to be registered with the Ohio BMV.
+Mopeds and motorized bikes, on the other hand, generally can be ridden without insurance or a special license — though they do have to be registered with the Ohio Bureau of Motor Vehicles (BMV).

 In Ohio, to legally operate a scooter you must have a motorcycle/motor scooter endorsement or license.
 Additionally, from a laws and regulations standpoint, motor scooters are effectively the same as motorcycles in that these vehicles are required to be insured and registered with the state.
 The annual registration fee for a motor scooter is $28.50.